r-forge/dnet/pkg/inst/staticdocs/INSTALLATIONs.md

-## 1. R requirement
+## 1. R requirement and installation

 R (http://www.r-project.org) is a language and environment for statistical computing and graphics.
 We assume R (version 3.0.2) has been installed in your local machine.
-The current version 3.0.2 can be installed following quick instructions below for different platforms (Windows, Mac, and Linux).
+It can be installed following quick instructions below for different platforms (Windows, Mac, and Linux).

 * Quick link for `Windows` and `Mac`: [Download R for Windows](http://www.stats.bris.ac.uk/R/bin/windows/base/R-3.0.2-win.exe) and [Download R for Mac](http://www.stats.bris.ac.uk/R/bin/macosx/R-latest.pkg).

-* Below are shell command lines for R installation in Terminal (for both `Linux` and `Mac`):
+* Below are `shell command lines in Terminal` (for both `Linux` and `Mac`):

 Assume you have a `ROOT (sudo)` privilege: